1. When is packaging used?

 Biodegradable packaging is produced using molecules often found in living organisms, like cellulose and proteins.
 They degrade quickly and often be created from waste plant products.
 The main difference between compostable and biodegradable is that compostable products require a specific setting in order to break down, whereas biodegradable products break down naturally.
 To obtain eco-friendly packaging you should focus on being biodegradable (but preferably compostable), recyclable, reusable, non-toxic.
 This is not easy, but it is the ultimate goal in the industry today because it is friendly with nature and also it attracts high-income customers that appreciate first-rate packaging and is aware of the planet issues.

 If you need to buy a simple packaging for your product, you can choose a packaging store that will be able to deliver to you a standard box or bag in a specific quantity.
 If you think a customized packaging will be more appropriate for your business, then a quality packaging design can differentiate you from the competition.
+Taking into consideration more difficult times, like the COVID-19 crisis, it is really important to establish a solid foundation for your brand that will help you overcome all obstacles and retain your loyal customers.

 The new design solutions will aim to help the population recycle & reuse packaging.
 Brands will be responsible to communicate and educate the customer about packaging.